docs4class/371/_book/30-dplyr.md

 # side note: when chaining, you don't have to include the parentheses if there are no arguments
 flights %>% select(origin, dest) %>% distinct
 ```

+## Excercies

+Using the nycflights13 dataset and the dplyr package, answer these questions.
+Some answers are given in square brackets for you to check your answers.

+1. How many flights in Sept were late departing flights?
+[7815]
+2. How many flights in Sept were late departing flights that originated at JFK airport?
+[2649]
+3. How many flights in Sept were late departing flights with an origin of JFK airport and had an destination of anywhere except MIA?
+[2572]
+4. Which carrier had the most flights in this data set?
+[UA with 58665]
+5. Which destination had the most flights in this data set?
+[ORD with 17283]
+6. Which destination had the most flights with departure delays of greater than 60 minutes in this data set?
+[ORD with 1480]
+7. What was the longest arrival delay in this dataset?
+[1272]
+8. Which carrier in September had the most late departing flights?
+[UA with 1559]
+9. Create a variable called total.annoyance which arrival delay plus the departure delay for each flight.
+10. Which carrier with more than 10 flights in September had greatest % late departing flights?

 ## Adding new variables: mutate, transmute, add_rownames